-- 1. Draw a box around the name of place with a medicine factory. - 2.
-There are several industries in our district.
+- 1. Draw a box around the name of the place where stainless steel utensils are produced. - 2.
+There are several industries in your taluka.
 Write the names of the industries you know in front of the unused symbols in the index. - 3.
-Use the symbols in the index to show the various industries in the map. - 4.
-Draw a box around the place where soaps and perfumed oils are produced.
-Colour the symbol on the map.
+Use the symbols in the index to show the various industries in your taluka. - 4.
+Colour the symbol of rice/pohe mills on the map.
+Draw a box around the name of the place.